Kirk Watson: 1997

-A majority is usually required to win a mayoral election in Austin, and if no candidate receives more than 50 percent in the general election, a winner is usually determined in a runoff election.
+A majority is usually required to win a mayoral election in Austin, and if no candidate receives more than 50% in the general election, a winner is usually determined in a runoff election.
 However, on May 5, 1997, two days after the general election, candidate Ronney Reynolds, a two-term council member, withdrew from the runoff resulting in Watson's election as mayor.

 Personal life

-Watson is married to Elizabeth Anne "Liz" McDaniel and is the father of Preston McDaniel and Cooper Kyle Watson.
+Watson is married to Elizabeth Ann "Liz" McDaniel and is the father of two sons.